• Skip to primary navigation

 They are made with almond flour, loaded with freshly shredded zucchini and sweetened with maple syrup.
 They aren't too sweet (which I like), but are sweet enough to satisfy the taste buds of my kids.

-Chocolate Zucchini Muffins for Toddlers
+Why You'll Love these Chocolate Zucchini Muffins

 Ingredients